JasperGrant/Real-Time-Object-Detection-Explained/README.md

 # Getting Started

-Use the following line to install all requirements.
+1) Use the following line to install all requirements.

-pip install -r requirements.txt
+## pip install -r requirements.txt

-Execute main.py
+2) Execute main.py

+3) Enjoy :)